In this post I would like to talk a little bit about quantum physics and photons in terms of quantum mechanics.

 In this case CO2 lasers bring less energy to one spot if the wattage of the emitter is the same.

-It does not mean that CO2 lasers are 20 times less powerful because the density of the laser beam and the frequency of the laser impulse can be much higher than those of diode lasers with a wavelength of 445 nm or 808 nm.
+It does not mean that CO2 lasers are 20 times less powerful because the density of the laser beam and the frequency of the laser momentum can be much higher than those of diode lasers with a wavelength of 445 nm or 808 nm.
 Also normally CO2 lasers have moer powerful emitter.

 Now let’s get closer to quantum world.